G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Preliminaries

 The special fiber $\Gr_{G_{\F}}$ is just the usual affine Grassmannian for $G$ centered at $u = 0$.
 For any cocharacter $\mu$ of $T$, we use $(u-p)^{\mu}$ to denote the element $\mu(u-p) \in L T(\Lambda) \subset LG(\Lambda)$ and $[(u-p)^{\mu}]$ denote the corresponding $\Lambda$-point of $\Gr_{G}$.
 When working in special fiber, we use $u^{\mu}$ and $[u^{\mu}]$ with the obvious meaning.

-Given dominant cocharacters $\mu'$ and $\mu$ of $G$, recall that we say $\mu' \leq \mu$ if $\mu-\mu'$ is a non-negative combination of simple coroots.
-Let $\Gr^{\leq \mu}_{G_{\F}}$ and $\Gr^{\circ, \mu}_{G_{\F}}$ denote the affine Schubert variety and open affine Schubert cell for the cocharacter $\mu$, which is the orbit and orbit closure respectively of $\LpG$ on $u^{\mu}$.
+Given dominant cocharacters $\mu'$ and $\mu$ of $G$, recall that $\mu' \leq \mu$ if $\mu-\mu'$ is a non-negative linear combination of simple coroots.
+Let $\Gr^{\leq \mu}_{G_{\F}}$ and $\Gr^{\circ, \mu}_{G_{\F}}$ denote the affine Schubert variety and open affine Schubert cell for the cocharacter $\mu$, which are the orbit closure and orbit respectively of $\LpG$ on $u^{\mu}$.
 These only depend on the conjugacy class of $\mu$, so it is convenient to work with dominant representative.

 \begin{thm} Assume that $p \nmid \# \pi_1(G^{\mathrm{der}})$ then there is a projective flat $\Lambda$--scheme $\Gr_G^{\leq \mu}$ such that

 and the generic fiber $(\Gr_G^{\leq \mu})_{L}$ is the reduced closure of the $\LpG_{L}$--orbit of $(u-p)^{\mu}$. \end{thm}